-When there is a collision involving a motorcyle and another vehicle, the consequences can be extremely serious to the motorcycle driver and passenger.
+When there is a collision involving a motorcycle and another vehicle, the consequences can be extremely serious to the motorcycle driver and passenger.
 In the multiple vehicle accidents, the motorcyclist is likely to sustain the most severe injuries.
 What causes motorcycle accidents?
-We hear the same explanations over and over.
-The other driver either didn’t see the motorcycle or misjudged the speed of the motorcycle.
+We hear the same explanations over and over and they often involve the lack of awareness of surroundings or a distracted driver.
+Other vehicles either didn’t see the motorcycle or misjudged the speed of the motorcycle.
 A motorcycle rear-end accident can be deadly.
 Injury severity increases with speed, alcohol involvement and motorcycle size.

 - What caused the motorcycle accident?
 “I didn’t see the motorcycle.
 It came out of nowhere.”
 Our investigator will go to the scene and figure out what actually happened.
 Speeding is often wrongly cited as the cause, because car drivers have misperceptions about speed when it comes to bikes.

 - How serious are the injuries?
 Our lawyers closely monitor the medical diagnosis and treatment of motorcycle accident victims.
 Because motorcycles offer almost no protection in a crash, the injuries can be especially serious — brain damage (even with a helmet on), neck injuries, road rash, extensive scars, fractures that require surgery (including rods, plates and screws) and back injuries that cause paralysis.
 Motorcycle injuries can also lead to a wrongful death.

 - Your personal injury lawyer represents you — not the other driver or the insurance company.
 In most cases, the accident was caused by another driver and may be made worse by poor road conditions.
 We work hard to identify all causes because we want you to have the compensation you need for medical expenses, lost wages, and pain and suffering.